Snowfork/snowbridge/docs/markdown/concepts/snowbridge-parachain.md

 - Allowing other applications on other parachains to send and receive messages from smart contract applications on Ethereum
 - Wrapping ETH on Ethereum into a Polkadot-based asset via SnowETH
 - Wrapping ERC20 tokens on Ethereum into Polkadot-based assets via SnowERC20
-- Wrapping DOTs into Etherum-based assets via SnowDOT
+- Wrapping DOTs into Etherum-based assets via WrappedDOT

 ## Block production and permissioning